Cracking the Code: The Intriguing World of Baby Sleep 🌙

 First, introduce the crib during nap times.
 This way, your baby becomes familiar with the new sleeping environment without the added stress of nighttime darkness.
 Next, make the crib feel cozy and familiar.
 Use the same blankets and toys from the bassinet if possible.
 Finally, be patient.
 Transitioning from a bassinet to a crib is a big step for your little one.
 It's okay if it takes time.

-Remember, each baby is distinct - what suits one may not suit another.
-However, these tips should provide a solid point of departure.
-Eager to transition from the bassinet to the crib?
+Remember, every baby is unique - what works for one might not work for another.
+However, these tips should give you a good starting point.
+So, are you ready to bid adieu to the bassinet and say hello to the crib?

 Adorable baby peacefully sleeping in a crib